-Big Willy's Kite School, located at the Kite Beach Hotel, in the center of the action on Kite Beach, is one of the best.
-This school is relatively new to Cabarete, but the owner, Wilson Tavares, was Cabarete's first pro-boarder and is a bit of a legend in the Dominican Republic.
-He was instructing long before he opened Big Willy's.
-Wilson has also hired highly skilled and experienced instructors who focus on safety as well as teaching.
+Optimal Kite School, located at the Kite Beach Hotel, in the center of the action on Kite Beach, is one of the best.
+This school is relatively new to Cabarete, and the owner, Keven Corniel, is usually around to explain the learning process.

 Introductory lesson options include private or semi-private lessons, with hourly rates or multi-hour rates.
 If you are committed to getting up on the board and learning the sport, sign up for a nine-hour package and do your lessons over three afternoons.
 If you decide after a few hours this isn't for you, the price simply reverts to the hourly rate, so you are not on the hook for the entire nine hours.

-Another popular kiting school is Dare2Fly Kiteboarding School, in front of the Agualina Kite Resort, right on Kite Beach.
+Another popular kiting school is Kite Point Kiteboarding School, in front of the Agualina Kite Resort, right on Kite Beach.
 If you are coming to Cabarete to spend a few days taking lessons, the combination of this beachfront hotel and the convenience of the on-site kiting school is hard to beat.
-The hotel has rooms with kitchens, and all the rooms have windows and balconies facing the ocean.
-This kiteboarding school has been in operation since 1999.
+The hotel has small pool, rooms with kitchens, and all the rooms have windows and balconies facing the ocean.

 Where to Stay on Kite Beach or near Cabarete Beach